imswatisinha/Document_Parser/README.md

-# 📄 AI Document & Audio Processing Assistant
+# 📄 AI Document Parsing and Information Retrieval

-This application is a feature-rich platform built with **Streamlit** that utilizes local and cloud-based Large Language Models (LLMs) to perform advanced processing on various file types, including PDF documents and audio files.
+This app parses resumes/documents using local LLMs via Ollama by default.
+It extracts structured info and exports validated JSON, including per-section downloads and processes and retrieves information from documents such as Resumes in PDF, multi-page PDFs and audio.

 It prioritizes local LLMs via **Ollama** for privacy and performance, while offering robust RAG (Retrieval-Augmented Generation) capabilities